rolazar/level-1-course-content/week-5/day-2/Lb-class-materials/day-2-assignment.md

-# Homework for Week 5: Day 2 - Deep Dive into Git: Cloning, Committing, and Syncing Changes
+# Week 5: Day 2 - Deep Dive into Git: Cloning, Committing, and Syncing Changes

 The goal of this assignment is to reinforce understanding of cloning, committing, and syncing changes in Git.